Erin Ambrose

-Erin Ambrose (born April 30, 1994) is a Canadian women's ice hockey player with the PWHPA and the Canadian national team.
+Erin Ambrose (born April 30, 1994) is a Canadian professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL) and member of the Canada women's national ice hockey team.
 She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.

 Playing career

 At the age of 11, Ambrose moved from AA to AAA boys hockey, and in her second season, she was named team captain.
 She began to play women's ice hockey as a 14-year-old in 2008.
 She competed for Ontario Blue at the 2008 National Women's Under-18 Championship and participated in all five games.
 Ontario Blue had a fourth-place finish at the tournament in Napanee, Ont.
 In 2009, she was invited to Canada's National Women's Under-18 Team.
 She was one of seven defenders named to the final roster, making her the second 15-year-old (after teammate Kaleigh Fratkin) to suit up for the under-18 squad.
 On February 19, 2012, Ambrose became the all-time scoring leader among defenders in Provincial Women's Hockey League history.
 She recorded a three-point game versus the Mississauga Jr. Chiefs to surpass Laura Fortino.